barney258/Wallarm-Solutions-Engineer-Challenge/README.md

 ---

 **Step 1: Decide on deployment method**
-I selected the option to use the Docker image to deploy locally on my machine.
-As I didn't have easy access to a cloud environment.
+I selected the option to use the Docker image to deploy locally on my machine as I didn't have easy access to a cloud environment.
 I was using the following documentation link: https://docs.wallarm.com/installation/inline/compute-instances/docker/nginx-based/

 ---

 **Step 2: Install Docker Destop**
-Due to a recent fresh install of MacOS, I needed to install Docker Desktop for mac first. https://docs.docker.com/desktop/setup/install/mac-install/ - location of installation files.
+Due to a recent fresh install of macOS, I needed to install Docker Desktop for mac first. https://docs.docker.com/desktop/setup/install/mac-install/ - location of installation files.

 ---